TSGut/BProbeM/README.md

 For matters regarding BProbeM please send your emails to: timon.gutleb@gmail.com

-For matters regarding the original BProbe, please refer to details on [its website](https://github.com/lschneiderbauer/BProbe).
+For matters regarding the original BProbe, please refer to details on [its own GitHub page](https://github.com/lschneiderbauer/BProbe).

 ## Software License

-BProbeM Copyright 2018 Timon Salar Gutleb,
+`BProbeM, a fuzzy quantum geometry scanner` Copyright 2018 Timon Salar Gutleb,

-BProbe Copyright 2015 Lukas Schneiderbauer
+`BProbe` Copyright 2015 Lukas Schneiderbauer

 Both BProbeM and BProbe are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by